ishnavi1/Healthcare_System/README.md

    - `GET /api/appointments/`: Retrieve all appointments.

 # Redis Caching Setup
-Step 1: Configure Redis in settings.py
+1. Configure Redis in settings.py
 In your Django project's settings.py file, configure Redis for caching.
 Add the following configuration to the file:

-1. settings.py
+2. settings.py

 Caching Configuration
 CACHES = {